 You can also portion this out and freeze the chicken along with the sauce.
 Just to warn you though, the texture of the meat might not be as moist the longer you freeze them.
 Tried to consume within a month.
 Let it thaw in the refrigerator before reheat.

-Ayam Kalio (Indonesian Wet Chicken Rendang)
+Rendang Ayam Padang (Indonesian Chicken Rendang)

 Aromatics (process into a coarse paste):